 Termites

 Termites are equipped with voracious appetites.
-While wood may seem to be their primary target it’s actually the cellulose contained within the wood that termites feast on.
+While wood may seem to be their primary target, it’s the cellulose contained within the wood that termites feast on.

-Equipped with one-celled protozoa and bacteria that live in their digestive system they are able to digest wood, paper, books, fabrics and wallpaper at breakneck speeds, leading to the well-known damage they cause to homes.
+Equipped with one-celled protozoa and bacteria in their digestive system, they can digest wood, paper, books, fabrics and wallpaper at breakneck speeds, leading to the well-known damage they cause to homes.

 Wood-boring beetles

-Wood-boring beetle (sometimes referred to as woodworms) is a catch-all term that relates to any larvae or adult beetle that eats or destroys wood.
+Wood-boring beetle (sometimes woodworms) is a catch-all term for any larvae or adult beetle that eats or destroys wood.

 Carpenter ants

-Carpenter ant infestations are primarily identified by small holes in wood, these small holes will normally have a combination of waste at the entrance made up of a combination of wood excavated and debris from insects carried into the hive for consumption.
+Small holes in wood primarily identify carpenter ant infestations.
+These small holes will normally have a combination of waste at the entrance made up of wood excavated and debris from insects carried into the hive for consumption.

-In answer to the question do bees eat wood?
-No, they don’t but the carpenter bee does bore into wood to create a suitable nest for her young larvae to hatch and mature.
-Check out some of our other short reads on bees below.
+In answer to the question, do bees eat wood?
+No, they don’t, but the carpenter bee does bore into wood to create a suitable nest for her young larvae to hatch and mature.